Anharmonic Solutions to the Riccati equation and elliptic modular functions: Introduction

+a Riccati equation having algebraic solutions of degree $n$ and of Galois group $H$.
+There exists a polynomial $F_{n,H}(X,Y)$ in two variables and with constant coefficients ($\in\Ccc$) such that for every algebraic solution $u$ of ($\star$) with minimal polynomial $h_n$ considered modulo equivalence there exists $T\in\F\setminus\Ccc$:

-Nowadays the Riccati equation is most notably used in the field of linear differential Galois theory where it is used in order to characterize existence of Liouvillian solutions for the second order linear differential equation \citep{sing19931,sing19932,weil1996}.
-This paper is structured as follows: in section \ref{one} we give a review of differential Galois theory, prove that the Galois groups of anharmonics are subgroups of $PGL(2,\Ccc)$, give the explicit form of the Riccati equations and end with the main theorem.
-Then we give the possible degrees of anharmonics and example in subsection \ref{two}.
-Then we study the irreducible degree $3$ polynomials coming from modular forms and the Darboux-Halphen system.
-Finally in the last section \ref{drach} we are interested in the following problem: for which potentials $q$ does the Riccati equation $\dfrac{dy}{dx}+y^2=q$ admit algebraic solutions over the differential field $\C(\wp,\wp^\prime)$.
+\end{theorem} This paper is structured as follows: in section \ref{one} we give a brief review of differential Galois theory and prove that the Galois groups of the anharmonics are finite subgroups of $PGL(2,\Ccc)$.
+We finish this section with the proof of the main theorem \ref{you}.
+Then we give the possible degrees of the anharmonics, in the tables at the end of subsection \ref{two}.
+An example is also given in subsection \ref{two}.
+The general literature focuses only on the cases where the Galois group is tetrahedral, octahedral or icosahedral.
+In the present work (section \ref{sric5}) we give all the cases, including the cyclic and dihedral cases.
+These last two cases are, remarkably enough, related to elliptic functions (Darboux-Halphen and Ramanujan systems) and modular functions.
+This is in our opinion one of the relevant point of this paper.
+We then study the irreducible degree $3$ polynomial coming from modular forms and the Darboux-Halphen system.
+In section \ref{drach} we are interested in the following problem: for which elliptic function $q$ does the Riccati equation $\dfrac{dY}{dz}+Y^2=q$ admit algebraic solutions over the differential field $\C(\wp,\wp^\prime)$?
+This section is highly dependent on algebraic invariant theory.
+In particular we show that for a solution $u$ of this Riccati equation to be algebraic over $\C(\wp,\wp^\prime)$: $\Phi(u)=0$, with $\Phi(x)\in\C(\wp,\wp^\prime)[x]$, it is necessary that the fourth transvectant $\tau_4(\Phi)(x)$ of its minimal polynomial $\Phi(x)$ to vanish.
+This is summarized in the following theorem \begin{theorem} For $\Phi(x)=x^n+ \frac{n}{1!}a_1x^{n-1}+\frac{n(n-1)}{2!}a_2x^{n-2}+\ldots+a_n$ with $a_1=0$ to be a minimal polynomial over the differential field $\C(\wp,\wp^\prime)$ of a solution $u$ of $\dfrac{dY}{dz}+Y^2=q$, with $q\in\C(\wp,\wp^\prime)$, it is necessary that

+where $X=\dfrac{\partial}{\partial z}+(q-u^2)\dfrac{\partial}{\partial u}$. \end{theorem} The most important observation raised by the previous theorem is certainly the vanishing of the fourth transvectant as condition for the existence of algebraic solutions of the Riccati equation.
+This vanishing of the fourth transvectant is related to the generalized Chazy equation (cf. section \ref{drach}).
+In section \ref{section5} we make the link between the previous study of section \ref{drach} and hypergeometric differential equation and we finish in section \ref{section6} by raising some questions.